MarkerBz/flectra-2.0-docker-compose/README.md

 ``` sh
 docker-compose up
 ```
-Then open `localhost:10017` to access Odoo 17.
+Then open `localhost:10017` to access Flectra 2.0.

 - **If you get any permission issues**, change the folder permission to make sure that the container is able to access the directory: